mainmatter/playbook/src/project-procedure/digital-products/README.md

 that configuration via the company's website).
 That information should be written down in a short (aiming for about one page) mission statement document to clearly express the project's scope and goals.
-We also recommend defining one or more KPIs (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to quantify the situation before and after the project for easier [evaluation in later stages](#evaluation).
+We also recommend defining one or more Key Performance Indicators (KPIs) (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to quantify the situation before and after the project for easier [evaluation in later stages](#evaluation).
 If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct